Frost and sun on a wonderful day in Onegin. “Winter morning” A. Pushkin

 Be the star of the north!

-Let's pay attention to the 4th-6th lines.
-They contain not only "dark" words, although their obscurity may not be noticed, but also two now obsolete archaic facts of grammar.
-First, don't we be surprised by the phrase open ... eyes?
-After all, now you can only cast your eyes, direct your eyes, lower your eyes, but not open.
-Here the noun gaze has the old meaning of "eyes".
-The word gaze with this meaning is found in artistic speech first half of XIX century constantly.
-Of unconditional interest here is the participle "closed".
-A short participle, as you know, in a sentence is always a predicate.
+Let's pay attention to lines 4-6.
+They contain not only "dark" words, although their obscurity may not be noticed, but also two now outdated archaic facts of grammar.
+Firstly, aren’t we surprised by the phrase “open your eyes”?
+After all, now you can only cast your gaze, direct your gaze, lower your gaze, but not open it.
+Here the noun gazes has the old meaning of “eyes.”
+The word gaze with this meaning is found in artistic speech first half of the 19th century centuries constantly.
+The participle “closed” is of unconditional interest here.
+A short participle, as you know, is always a predicate in a sentence.
 But then, where is the subject to which it refers?
-In terms of meaning, the word somknuty clearly gravitates towards the noun eyes, but it is (reveal what?)
-An undoubted direct object.
-So "closed" is the definition of the word "eyes".
+In meaning, the word closed clearly gravitates towards the noun gazes, but it is (open what?) an undoubted direct object.
+This means “closed” is the definition of the word “gaze”.

-But why then are closed, and not closed?
-Before us is the so-called truncated participle, which, like the truncated adjective, was one of the favorite poetic liberties of poets of the 18th - first half of the 19th century.
+But why then are they closed and not closed?
+Before us is the so-called truncated participle, which, like the truncated adjective, was one of the favorite poetic liberties of poets of the 18th - first half of the 19th centuries.

 Now let's touch on one more word in this line.
-This is the noun "nega".
-It is also uninteresting.
-In the dictionary of S.I.
-Ozhegov, it is interpreted: “Nega - i.zh. (obsolete) 1.
+This is the noun "bliss".
+It is also not without interest.
+In S.I.
+Ozhegov’s dictionary it is interpreted: “Nega - i.zh. (obsolete) 1.
 Complete contentment.
 Live in bliss.
 2. Bliss, a pleasant state.
-Surrender to bliss.
+Indulge in bliss."

-Let's go down the line.
-Here, too, linguistic facts await us, requiring clarification.
+Let's go down a line below.
+Here, too, linguistic facts await us that require clarification.
 There are two of them.
-First, it is the word Aurora.
-As a proper name, it begins with a capital letter, but in its meaning it acts here as a common noun: latin name goddess of the morning dawn names the dawn itself.
+Firstly, this is the word Aurora.
+As a proper name, it begins with a capital letter, but in terms of its meaning it acts here as a common noun: Latin name the goddess of the morning dawn names the morning dawn itself.
 Secondly, his grammatical form.
-After all, now after the preposition to meet follows the dative case of the noun and modern rules should be "Towards North Aurora".
+After all, now after the preposition the dative case of the noun follows and according to modern rules should be “Towards Northern Aurora.”
 And the genitive case is Aurora.
-This is not a typo or a mistake, but now an outdated archaic form.
-Previously, the preposition to meet required after itself a noun in the form genitive.
-For Pushkin and his contemporaries, this was the norm.
+This is not a typo or an error, but a now obsolete archaic form.
+Previously, the preposition towards required after itself a noun in the form genitive case.
+For Pushkin and his contemporaries this was the norm.

-Let's say a few words about the phrase "Be the star of the north."
-The word star (of the north) here denotes the most worthy woman of Petersburg, and is not used in direct meaning- heavenly body.
+Let's say a few words about the phrase “Appear as a star of the north.”
+The word star (of the north) here means the most worthy woman in St. Petersburg, and is not used in direct meaning- heavenly body.

 Second stanza